 Disease processes that cause increased water loss like kidney disease, diabetes, vomiting and diarrhea will shorten the amount of time a dog can go without water.

 I’ve definitely seen dogs who became severely dehydrated in a matter of 24-36 hours due to lack of water intake, vomiting and diarrhea.
 They’re losing a ton of water and not taking any in.
-If they’re lucky they’re not also in a hot environment!

-The bottom line is that there are a lot of variables that determine how long a dog can go without water.
+There are a lot of variables that determine how long a dog can go without water.
 These include environmental temperatures, acclimation to temperature, age, body size, water loss due to disease, exercise, water consumption in the previous day, and moisture content of the dog’s food.

-The clinical signs of dehydration are lethargy, weakness, rapid heartbeat and poor appetite.
+The clinical signs of dehydration in dogs are lethargy, weakness, rapid heartbeat and poor appetite.
 Some animals may have a voracious thirst but others may feel too sick to drink despite a real need for water.